Show Control Protocols: Connecting Figure 53 QLab and ETC Eos

 Time Code

-Time Code has its roots in the 1960s as a way to synchronize linear, analog media, and is still used in a wide range of applications today.
-Two primary solutions evolved over the years, SMPTE LTC (Linear/Longitudinal Time Code), which is digital bi-phase data sent at audio levels, and the 1980s era MIDI Time Code (MTC), which takes the SMPTE time code “address” and breaks it into standard MIDI message.
+Time Code has its roots in the 1960s as a way to synchronize linear, analog media, and is still used in a wide range of those kinds of applications today.
+We often use it in live production to send a show clock (unrelated to time of day) between systems for time-based applications.
+With everything on a computer these days, there’s less old school media synchronization, but time code is often used as a trigger to fire events like light cues.
+Two primary solutions evolved over the years: SMPTE LTC (Linear/Longitudinal Time Code), which is digital bi-phase data sent at audio levels over audio interfaces, and the 1980s era MIDI Time Code (MTC), which takes the SMPTE time code “address” and breaks it into standard MIDI messages.
 Eos and QLab support both, with appropriate hardware.
-Note: These days, with networks, it would be great to have a way to send time code over a network, but sadly, there’s currently no standard way to do this; we explored this situation back in our “geekout” in 2019.

 LTC

-Again, being old I like to segment out types of traffic, so I kept the control in the diagram above separate.
-The SMPTE LTC signal, however, is just audio so can exist on an audio network with no problem.
-Mark La Pierre has a demo video about configuring LTC on an Eos.
+Again, being old, I like to segment out types of traffic, so I kept the control in the diagram above separate.
+The SMPTE LTC signal, however, is just transmitted via Dante as audio so can exist on an audio network with no problem.

 MTC